SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 Classifier-free guidance, on the other hand, doesn't require a separate classifier.
 Instead, it uses a single network trained to handle both conditioned and unconditioned generation:

 1. **Training Process**: During training, with some probability, the conditional signal (e.g., text prompt) is set to zero or a null token.
+For example, there is a 50% chance that we set the prompt as zero and let the model remove the noise without the prompt.
+This way the model knows to learn to pay attention to the prompt and to not pay attention to the prompt.
 2. **Dual Outputs**: As a result, the network learns to produce both conditioned and unconditioned outputs.
 3. **Guidance Scale**: During inference, both the conditioned and unconditioned outputs are generated and then combined using a guidance scale parameter.
 4. **Weighted Combination**: The final output is a weighted combination of the conditioned and unconditioned predictions, where the weight (guidance scale) determines how much influence the conditioning signal has.